Ransomware in Arkansas: 8 Shocking Attacks on Local Organizations

 But what to do about it?

-A ransomware attack isn't only expensive in terms of the IT response and perhaps even an expensive ransom payment, but such cyberattacks can grind business to a standstill.
+A ransomware attack isn't only expensive in terms of the IT response and perhaps even an expensive ransom payment, but such cyberattacks can bring business to an abrupt standstill.
 Possibly for weeks.
 The security breaches can also expose sensitive customer data to malicious actors, which could create legal woes and a public relations disaster.

-If you have questions about the security or vulnerability of your information systems, TekTrendz offers a free consultation – no strings attached – to businesses in Rogers, Bentonville, Springdale, Fayetteville, and anywhere else in Northwest Arkansas.
+If you have questions about the security or vulnerability of your systems, TekTrendz offers a free consultation – no strings attached – to businesses of Northwest Arkansas and the surrounding region.